 We also have done things to try and make sure we had a solid backup of information in the past.
 In this specific example, we did discuss some integrations with existing systems that were important to us and worked to prioritize those.
 We planned out how to test the software to inform critical assumptions, such as how integrations would work.

-Step 3: Implement the software
+Step 3: Implement the software implementation

-Execute the implementation process
+Execute the software implementation process

 The time has now come to create your detailed implementation plan that the team will follow during the implementation phase.
 Having a plan to follow and communicating clearly and often with where you are at on the plan will ensure a smooth transition.